alexandreruban/rubycube/_posts/2020-10-10-simple-design-simple-css.md

 tags: css
 ---

-A few weeks ago, I came accross [this article][signal-v-noise-article] from the Basecamp team explaining how they achieve *"simple design"* in both their products Basecamp and Hey.
+A few weeks ago, I came across [this article][signal-v-noise-article] from the Basecamp team explaining how they achieve *"simple design"* in both their products Basecamp and Hey.
 They mention what they call "Fisher Price" design (always choosing clarity over being slick or fancy).
 I am a big fan and user of both Basecamp and Hey.
 I love how simple and straight to the point both products are and I kept wondering what the impacts on the CSS and HTML code are.
 Let's have a look!

 To prepare this article, I rebuilt the ["How it works"][hey-how-it-works] page of Hey's marketing website.
 Here is what I learned.

 ## You need fewer variables

 If you use open source CSS libraries like Bootstrap in some of your web projects, then you know what a huge scss variables file looks like.
 If you have a look at the [variables file of Bootstrap][bootstrap-variables] you will notice that this file alone is about 1300 lines long!
-This is a huge amount of work compared to the 50 variables extracted from the Hey souce code.
+This is a huge amount of work compared to the 50 variables extracted from the Hey source code.
 If you are working with a small team and want to build a custom design rebuilding a Bootstrap like design system will probably take you ages.

 Let's have a closer look at the Hey variables: